The North Island’s Central Plateau is bubbling with excitement year-round. Hit the road this winter and enjoy these top experiences.

 Feel the spirit of the region with a guided Redwoods TreeWalk(opens in new window) in Whakarewarewa Forest that takes you over suspension bridges through the towering trees or for more of an adrenaline rush experience the magnificent forests and birdlife with Rotorua Canopy Tours'(opens in new window) thrilling ziplining adventures.
 For biking enthusiasts,(opens in new window) there is no better haven than the Redwoods with a track for every ability.

 If you visit in winter and you simply can’t stay away from the slopes Mount Ruapehu has you covered no matter what your skiing ability is.
-For those who stay off the skies more than on them, Happy Valley Snow Park is ideal.
-Located in Whakapapa (Mount Ruapehu), Happy Valley is NZ’s premier beginner ski area featuring carpet lifts and a double chairlift and has its own licensed bistro and rentals facility.
+For those who stay off the skies more than on them, Happy Valley Snow Park(opens in new window) is ideal.
+Located in Whakapapa (Mount Ruapehu)(opens in new window), Happy Valley is NZ’s premier beginner ski area featuring carpet lifts and a double chairlift and has its own licensed bistro and rentals facility.
 Sheltered from the weather and set away from the rest of the ski area, it’s a very safe and gentle slope for first timers.